It all started when...

 Once photos of the event started circulating on social media, inquiries started flooding in about how to get involved in the next year.
 In the subsequent years, Kelly used her connections in the local nonprofit community to onboard over a dozen additional partners.

-Over the subsequent years, more than one thousand more people would decide to make the Morning of Kindness a part of their own holiday tradition.
+Over the subsequent years, thousands more people would decide to make the Morning of Kindness a part of their own holiday tradition.
 This year, we invite you to join us in making difference in our community during this season of generosity and gratitude.